How to Watch NFL Games Without Cable: 10 Ways to Catch All the Action

 YouTube TV: YouTube TV is the newest streaming option to help you watch the NFL without cable.
 YouTube TV offers one package with 70 channels for $50 per month.

 This does provide access to ESPN (no NFL Network unfortunately) but you do also get Fox Sports, the SEC Network and the Big Ten channel, among other sports channels.
+YouTube TV also offers access to local channels.

 Other Options to Watch NFL Games Online